Keeley Hazell: Film and television

 Hazell had a small role in the 2006 film Cashback after it had been reworked from a short into a full-length film.
 The following year, she was in talks with producers to feature in a film based on the television series Baywatch.

 In 2007, Hazell and IT expert Gary Schwartz co-presented Byte Me TV, an online programme that tried to explain technology in an easy-to-understand way.
 The following year she appeared in the BBC Three documentary Page Three Teens; and released a pop music single called "Voyeur" on Polydor Records.

 In 2010, Hazell had her first lead role, in the short film Venus and the Sun, a comedic retelling of Ovid's myth, Venus and Adonis.
 She followed this up with a small role in the film Like Crazy, which won both the Grand and a Special Jury Prize at the 2011 Sundance Film Festival.

 In 2012, Hazell played a supporting role in the gangster film St George's Day.
 She then starred in the 2013 comedy film Awful Nice and the 2015 horror film Whispers.
 Also in 2015, she landed a television role, in E!'s first scripted drama, The Royals, as Violet.
 She then appeared in the 2016 short film Queen of Hearts and two years later appeared in the 2018 TV Movie Vows of Deceit.
-In 2020 she appeared in the streaming television series Ted Lasso as Bex, the girlfriend of the former owner of AFC Richmond, Rupert Mannion; she co-wrote episode 8 of season 3.
+In 2020 she appeared in the television series Ted Lasso as Bex, the girlfriend of the former owner of AFC Richmond, Rupert Mannion; she co-wrote episode 8 of season 3.